epicexcelsior/pg-frontend/docs/privy-inline-integration.md

   - Maintains popup messaging listener for backwards compatibility.
   - Ensures pending actions are flushed once either mode becomes ready.
   - Twitter OAuth now runs through the inline React bridge by default and only touches the legacy popup host when the entire integration is configured for popups.
+- **Iframe overlay mode**
+  - When `privyIntegrationMode` is set to `"iframe"`, PlayCanvas mounts the Privy host app inside a fullscreen iframe specifically for embedded-wallet transactions and the UserPill UI.
+Authentication flows (login/logout/social linking) still launch in popups by design, ensuring cross-browser consistency.
+- **Inline OAuth popups (`pg-bundles/src/privyBridge.jsx`)**
+  - Replaces the custom host-app bridge with Privy’s `useLoginWithOAuth` / `useLinkAccount` hooks so Google/X open in secure pop-ups while the PlayCanvas tab stays alive on desktop and mobile.
+  - Linking flows feed their results back through the inline bridge, keeping `window.PG_PRIVY` as the single source of truth for auth state.

 No other UI components required behavioural changes because the events (`auth:stateChanged`, `privy:userPillAction`, donation state notifications) remain the same.